|

 The IMF eliminates subsidized interest rates on loans.
 The IMF extends loans at conditional, or below-market, rates.
 These range from the roughly 4.5 percent charged on what are called Stand-by Arrangements to nearly zero, as with the Enhanced Structural Adjustment Facility loans that charge annual interest of only 0.5 percent.
 10 These subsidized interest rates are far below what developed countries in general would be able to secure in private markets and much less than those available to developing countries in financial crisis with poor credit records.
 Requiring the IMF to charge market-determined interest rates on its loans would minimize market distortions; ensure that IMF loan recipients are held to the same standards for its loans as are private individuals, private companies, and countries not eligible for IMF subsidies; reinforce market perceptions of risk; and eliminate the backdoor transfer of wealth from Americans to the governments of countries that made unwise economic decisions.
 11 A provision requiring the IMF to eliminate subsidized interest rates on its loans is included in the IMF Transparency and Efficiency Act of 1998.

-The IMF requires that private investors and institutions--not taxpayers--bear the primary cost of financial crises.
+The IMF requires that private investors and institutions–not taxpayers–bear the primary cost of financial crises.
 IMF bailouts enable investors and financial institutions to escape financial crises with little hardship, while the citizens in crisis-ridden countries bear the expense of the bailout.
 12 An amendment by Representatives Bernard Sanders and Spencer Bachus (R-AL) would withhold authorization of U.S. contributions to the IMF until the U.S. Secretary of the Treasury certified that the IMF had amended its bylaws to require that investors and banks made a significant prior contribution, such as debt relief, rolling over existing debt, or providing new credit, before U.S. taxpayer dollars are used to bail out countries through multilateral organizations such as the IMF or domestic funds like the Exchange Stabilization Fund (ESF).
 13

 The IMF agrees to allow an independent advisory board to review IMF policies and recommendations.
 One of the more common reform proposals is to establish an independent review board to examine and evaluate IMF policies and loan conditions.
 One example of this is contained in the IMF Transparency and Efficiency Act, which directs the IMF to establish a 24-member independent advisory board, appointed by the legislatures of the members of the IMF Executive Board, to "review the research, operations, and loan programs of the [IMF]."
 The advisory board would release public reports annually on its activities and conclusions.

 IMF member countries agree to convene a second Bretton Woods.
 Since 1944, when the IMF, the World Bank, and the General Agreement on Tariffs and Trade were founded by 44 countries at Bretton Woods, New Hampshire, the international financial system has changed dramatically.
-These changes, including the abandonment of the gold standard, raise questions about whether the IMF is correctly structured for the modern global economy--or even necessary.
+These changes, including the abandonment of the gold standard, raise questions about whether the IMF is correctly structured for the modern global economy–or even necessary.
 14 This reform would express the sense of the Congress that the Clinton Administration should actively pursue a second meeting to examine whether the organizations established at Bretton Woods remain relevant 50 years after their creation and, if so, what role they should play in the global economy.

 The IMF eliminates the tax credit for its employees.
 The average IMF professional staff member makes $94,341 a year and receives generous benefits and perquisites (including living allowances and compensation for educational expenses for their children at private schools and universities).
 Moreover, the IMF reimburses its employees for all taxes levied by their home country on their salaries.
 As noted by The Wall Street Journal,